 Determine your next big goal

-The very first step to determining what your one thing is, is to ask yourself what you’re working towards.
+The very first step to determining what your one thing is to ask yourself what you’re working towards.

 I’m sure if you asked yourself right now, you’d probably already know the answer.
-Perhaps it’s to increase the number of clients you teach privately so that you can teach less studio classes and free up your time.
+Perhaps it’s to increase the number of clients you teach privately so that you can teach fewer studio classes and free up your time.
 Maybe your next big goal is to develop new income streams by taking your yoga business online.

 So what is your next big goal?

 This could include a long-term goal you’re moving toward or even just a new way of moving through your day.
 Whatever your goal is, make sure it’s clear, write it down, and move on to the next step.

 Not sure what your next big goal should be?

 Take the 12 Days to Boost Your Yoga Biz Challenge and get clear!

 Decide what daily habit you need to reach that big goal